 - Muscle relaxants

 The interaction between hydrocodone homatropine syrup or tablets and any of the above-mentioned drugs can result in fatal respiratory depression.
-That’s why it is essential to inform your doctor about all the medications or supplements you are on before beginning use of this narcotic antitussive with homatropine.
+That’s why it is essential to inform a doctor about all the medications or supplements one is on before beginning use of this narcotic antitussive with homatropine.

 Hycodan Cough Syrup Addiction